MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-XX-Office-Assistant-Secretary-HousingFederal-Housing-Commissioner-Department-Housing-Urban-Development/part-3280-Manufactured-Home-Construction-Safety-Standards/subpart-C-Fire-Safety/section-3280.206.md

 (b) *Fireblocking materials.* Fireblocking must consist of the following materials:

-(1) Minimum one inch nominal lumber,5/16 inch thick gypsum board, or equivalent fire resistive materials; or
+(1) Minimum one inch nominal lumber, 5/16 inch thick gypsum board, or equivalent fire resistive materials; or

 (2) Other Listed or Approved Materials;